 - College credits earned in high school (college/university, department and course number, title of course, grades and credit hours received); this Information is needed for each course you received college credit.

-- Activity participation; List up to 10 activities (name of activity, dates of participation, total hours, organization name, location, brief activity description with 200 character limit); Activity types include: work, extracurricular activities, sports, volunteer, research and health related activities.
+- Activity participation: List up to 10 activities (name of activity, dates of participation, total hours, organization name, location, brief activity description with 125 word limit).
+Activity types include: Work, Extracurricular Activities, International Experiences, Sports, Volunteer, Research and Medical-Related Activities.

 - You will choose 3 of your listed activities that were particularly meaningful and describe that in the space provided.
 125 word limit.